BohdanZasymovych/discrete_lab2/README.md

 ```

 ### Generating key pair
-Functions described above is used to generate key pair.
+The functions described above are used to generate a key pair.
 Firstly two primes p and q is generated.\
-Then modulus is calculated as their product.\
+Then the modulus is calculated as their product.\
-Then encryption and decryption exponents are generated.\
+Then, encryption and decryption exponents are generated.\
-Public key consist of e and n, private of d, n
+Public key consists of e and n, private key consists of d and n

 ```python
 def generate_key_pair() -> tuple[tuple[int, int], tuple[int, int]]: